j-davitt/reading-notes/102/class3.md

 # Class 3 notes - Git Intro

+Git is the foundation for collaborative work in this field.

+## Basic commands

 Clone a repo to the current directory by using `git clone` followed by the repo address.
 Check file status using `git status`